Clackamas Town Center

 Clackamas Town Center is a shopping mall established in 1981 in the Portland, Oregon, metropolitan area, located on unincorporated land in the Clackamas area of Clackamas County, in the U.S. state of Oregon.
-It is managed and co-owned by Brookfield Properties and is currently anchored by JCPenney, Dick's Sporting Goods, Macy's and a separate Macy's Home/Backstage store.
+It is managed and co-owned by Brookfield Properties through its GGP subsidiary, and is currently anchored by JCPenney, Dick's Sporting Goods, Macy's and a separate Macy's Home/Backstage store.
 It also includes a 20-screen Century movie theater.
+There is one anchor tenant current under construction known as Sky Zone that is set to open in 2026.

 Location

 The mall has a Happy Valley, Oregon, mailing address, but is actually located in an unincorporated area.
 However, the city of Happy Valley was interested in annexing the area that includes the mall.
 The nearby city of Milwaukie was also interested in annexing the area.
 In December 2012, mediation between officials of the two cities resulted in a draft agreement under which the mall and other land west of Interstate 205 would eventually be annexed by Milwaukie.